• Skip to primary navigation

 Health benefits

-Flax's composition makes them a nutritional powerhouse.
+Flax's composition makes it a nutritional powerhouse.
 Here are some of the key health benefits associated with consuming the seed:

 It is an excellent plant-based source of omega-3 fatty acids, particularly alpha-linolenic acid (ALA).
 Omega-3 fatty acids benefit heart health, reduce inflammation, and support brain function.